Narita Shinkansen: History

-After the passage of the groundbreaking Railway Business Act in 1986, Keisei acquired the rights to operate as a "third type" (第3種) railway company that leases tracks from JR, and starting in 1991 both Keisei and JR have operated direct airport services to the terminal built for the Shinkansen.
+After the passage of the groundbreaking Railway Business Act in 1986, Keisei acquired the rights to operate as a category 3 operations (第3種鉄道事業) railway company that leases tracks from JR, and starting in 1991, both Keisei and JR have operated direct airport services to the terminal built for the Shinkansen.
 The culvert connecting to the airport station was also designed for Shinkansen use.

 Route

 The line was to originate at underground platforms located roughly equidistant from Tokyo Station and Yūrakuchō Station in central Tokyo.
 From there, it was to run underground to Etchūjima in Kōtō Ward, then above ground, following the Tōzai Line route across the Ara River to Funabashi.
 In Funabashi, the line was to again run underground, emerging in Shiroi, then following a smooth curve through Chiba New Town and central Narita, and finally running underground again to terminate beneath the passenger terminal at Narita Airport.
 Originally, the Tokyo-Narita trains were to make no station stops: JNR later added one additional station to the planned line to serve Chiba New Town.